Paul De Grauwe: Market ideology

 As a liberal and advocate of the free market De Grauwe has long time been a strong proponent of the market economy and globalisation.
 In De onvoltooide globalisering (The Uncompleted Globalisation), written for a broader audience, he explains why he favors globalisation and discusses the statements of anti-globalists, which he finds somewhat pessimistic.
 He sees himself as an optimist and believes that market forces and economic growth will offer a solution to the issues related to natural resources, energy, environment and climate.

 However, in 2011, De Grauwe pointed out the necessity of government in this market economy.
 He said he used to uphold financial markets as bearers of the truth but now acknowledges that it is a world where rationality is intertwined with emotions.
 In an interview, he stated that certain entities are needed to correct market forces.
 Because of the 2008 financial crisis, the need to correct the market was greater than before.
 For this reason his acknowledgement of a strong government has increased.

-In the context of the Covid19 pandemic crisis, De Grauwe was also in favour of direct monetary financing of government spending by the European Central Bank.
+In the context of the COVID-19 pandemic crisis, De Grauwe was also in favour of direct monetary financing of government spending by the European Central Bank.